 GAIN ERROR is the deviation from the ideal slope of the transfer function.
-It can be calculated as:
+It is the difference between the Positive Full Scale Error and the Negative Full Scale Error:

-Gain Error = Positive Full Scale Error - Offset Error
+Gain Error = Pos.
+Full Scale Error - Neg.
+Full Scale Error

 INTEGRAL NON LINEARITY (INL) is a measure of the deviation of each individual code from a line drawn from negative full scale (1⁄2 LSB below the first code transition) through positive full scale (1⁄2 LSB above the last code transition).
 The deviation of any given code from this straight line is measured from the center of that code value.